dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 If your **Device enrollment** page looks like the image below, your account has not yet been updated to the new user interface and you can use this help page.
 ![Old user interface](./media/appleenroll-oldui.png)

 If your **Device enrollment** page looks like the image below, you have the updated user interfaces.
-Go to [this other help page](apple-school-manager-set-up-ios-newui.md).
+Go to [this help page](apple-school-manager-set-up-ios-newui.md).
 ![New user interface](./media/appleenroll-newui.png)